 The Montessori Place,

-- Under-floor heating.
-Instead of using radiators that produce heat around the outside of the rooms which rushes up to the ceiling, under-floor heating uses less energy to heat the space near the floor that’s used by the children.
+Unlike radiators that produce heat around the outside of the rooms, under-floor heating uses energy to heat the space near the floor that’s used by the children.

 BHESCo will own these systems for fifteen years during which time we’ll maintain the equipment and ensure that we’re generating the maximum savings for The Montessori Place.